 Although I have been speaking mainly of solitary ritual, group rituals also aid in bringing about experiences of altered consciousness.
 "Group rituals, especially rhythmic rituals...have the power to inhibit ordinary self-conscious...and provide pleasurable ego-loss as well as social connection and bonding."
 (Sarah Perry on ribbonfarm.com).

 Mystic paths generally require long hours of study, contemplation, meditation and a daily practice of rituals.
 Concentrating, such as when crystal gazing, brings on an altered state of consciousness which quickly leads to a religious experience and eventually can lead to a mystic experience.

 Many of my mystic experiences have resulted from long hours of concentrating on an astrology chart or a tarot layout.
 Others have noticed this also, as one site states that “…even astrology, in spite of it’s meditative capacity, is still an intellectual exercise.”
 Notice, of course, "meditative quality".

 Astrology I find especially notable as I have spent a few days concentrating on a natal and progressed chart and then matching those against a transiting chart.
 Concentrating on a crystal ball or the bottom of a tea cup can, of course, also produce the same result though you are not likely to concentrate on any of these for a couple or a few days as you might an astrology chart.
-People who are accomplished at these arts are able to enter an altered state of consciousness on a few seconds notice.
+Though people who are accomplished at these arts are able to enter an altered state of consciousness on a few seconds notice.